Inline editors for widget properties

 Custom inline editors with links to content items

-If you decorate any widget property with a custom form component or use an inline editor that allows users to add links to content items (other than the default content item selector and rich text editor ), you need to create a custom reference extractor in order to enable usage tracking in the widget property.
+If you decorate any widget property with a custom form component or use an inline editor that allows users to add links to content items (other than the default combined content selector and rich text editor ), you need to create a custom reference extractor in order to enable usage tracking in the widget property.

 Areas